East Treasure Speciality Prawn Noodles

 • Orchard

-Orchard Tower may not be on anyone’s top three places to visit while in Orchard, but don’t let its unassuming appearance deter you from a good hearty meal.
+Orchard Tower may not be on anyone’s top three places to visit while in town, but don’t let its unassuming appearance deter you from a good hearty meal.
 Located on the third floor is Thai Tantric, an eatery that serves authentic Thai food at an affordable price.
-Most of their mains will set you back $8, but their relatively big portions make the price point more worth it.
-We recommend their Thai-style char kway teow ($8), which puts a unique twist on the local delicacy.
+Most of their mains will set you back around $8 to $9, but the relatively big portions make the price point more worth it.
+We recommend their Thai-style char kway teow ($8) also known as pad see ew, which, similar to our local delicacy, sees flat noodles fried up with dark soy sauce till smoky and slightly charred.

 • Cafés